-Having kick started the second phase of our Antimicrobial Resistance (AMR) School Health Project where we scaled our activities to 30 schools in Osun and Lagos states, the Lagos team traveled to spend a week with our colleagues and our students who are members of our Health and Hygiene Clubs (called DRASA Ambassadors) in Osun state.
+Having kick started the second phase of our Antimicrobial Resistance (AMR) School Health Project where we scaled our activities to 30 schools in Osun and Lagos states, the Lagos team traveled to spend a week with our colleagues and students who are members of our Health and Hygiene Clubs (called DRASA Ambassadors) in Osun state.

 A former DRASA Ambassador from our 2018-2019 program, Glorious Erhuanga, joined us on the trip.
-Glorious was in her second year of secondary school when she joined our Health and Hygiene Club and she is now an undergraduate student of the University of Lagos studying English.
+Glorious was in her second year of secondary school when she joined our Health and Hygiene Club and she is now an undergraduate student at the University of Lagos studying English.

 She spoke to our new Ambassadors to share her experience with DRASA and what she has done with what she learned from our Health and Hygiene Club in her school.
 She also highlighted the impact and benefits of the Health and Hygiene Club activities to the new Ambassadors and encouraged them to be consistent.